dfischesser/PizzaDB/README.md

 - User Data

 # Menu Data
 The menu is fully dynamic, designed to be altered by those with the proper role while maintaining site functionality.
-It is broken into 3 logging tables and 1 reference table:

-## Menu Categories (Logging)
+## Menu Categories
 Categorizes food based on similarity, represending Restaurant Menu Headings such as Pizza, Pasta, etc.
 Important Columns:
 - Food Type

-## Food Items (Logging)
+## Food Items
 Contains all food items.
 Designed to be assigned to a menu category Important Columns:
 - Food
 - MenuCategoryID (Maps to Menu Category)

-## Customize Option Items (Logging)
+## Customize Option Items
 This can be considered the "main" part of the menu.
 It contains all customization items, mapped to food items.
 It also contains the price data
 Important Columns:
 - FoodID (Maps to food)
 - Options (Size, Dressing, Toppings, etc)
 - Price

-## Options (Reference)
+## Options
-This is a reference table of options (such as size) to allow categorization of option items (Small, Medium, Large) and mapping to food items
+This is a table of options (such as size) to allow categorization of option items (Small, Medium, Large) and mapping to food items
 Important Columns:
 - Option Name
 - Option ID (Maps to food, organizes option items)